joshbegley/nyt-latest/README.md

 **Police Forces Swell in Ottawa as Prelude to Clamp Down**\
-`The unrest in the nation’s capital and the attention of the global media at a time of anxiety has amplified the impact of the protests.`\
+`The unrest in the nation’s capital and the attention of the global media at a time of anxiety have amplified the impact of the protests.`\
 https://nytimes.com/2022/02/18/world/canada/canada-protest-arrests.html?searchResultPosition=1

 **Hundreds Rescued From Burning Ferry Near Greek Island**\